DavidMercier/NIMS/doc/models_thin_films.rst

 Bückle (1961)
 --------------

-Bückle proposed an empirical law to characterize thick coatings on a substrate [#Bückle_1961]_.
+Bückle proposed an empirical law ("rule of thumb") to characterize thick coatings on a substrate [#Bückle_1961]_.
-It is possible to estimate the Young's modulus of the coating for indentation depth lower than 10% of the film thickness.
+It is possible to estimate the Young's modulus of the coating for indentation depth lower than ":math:`10\text{%}`" of the film thickness.
 But, because of the imperfections of the indenters, the roughness and the surface pollution, it is more meaningful to use this rule of the ":math:`10\text{%}`", for film thicker than :math:`500\text{nm}`.

 Doerner and Nix (1986)